Independent Greenhouse gas

 dirty smoke coming out of a smokestack

-Since our first data release in 2021, Climate TRACE has tracked greenhouse gas (GHG) emissions — carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O) — providing a powerful tool for accelerating climate action.
-As of the November 2024 data release, we now also cover key non-GHG air pollutants for the world’s largest sources of emissions — including pollutants that are implicated in millions of deaths around the world each year.
+Since our first data release in 2021, Climate TRACE has tracked greenhouse gas (GHG) emissions --- carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O), as well as CO2e-100yr and CO2e-20yr --- providing a powerful tool for accelerating climate action.
+With the November 2024 data release, we began covering key non-GHG air pollutants for all sources of human-caused emissions --- including pollutants that are implicated in millions of deaths around the world each year.
+As of late September 2025, PM2.5 emissions are now visualized as animated plumes from sources in and around thousands of major urban areas globally.

 According to the World Health Organization, nearly the entire global population (99%) breathes air with pollutant levels above WHO guidelines, with the highest exposures in low- and middle-income countries.
 Many of these pollutants are released alongside GHGs from sources like fossil fuel combustion.
 In this article, we take a closer look at the eight major non-GHG co-pollutants Climate TRACE now tracks, including where they come from and how they threaten human health.